-Mark W. Nelson is the Anne and Elmer Lindseth Dean and Professor of Accounting at the Samual Curtis Johnson Graduate School of Management at Cornell.
+Mark W. Nelson is the Anne and Elmer Lindseth Dean and Professor of Accounting at the Samuel Curtis Johnson Graduate School of Management at Cornell.
 He received his BBA degree from Iowa State University and his MA and PhD degrees from The Ohio State University.

 Nelson’s teaching focuses on corporate financial reporting and intermediate financial accounting at the MBA and undergraduate levels.
 He has received ten teaching awards, including Cornell’s Apple Award for Teaching Excellence, the Russell Distinguished Teaching Award, and the inaugural Cook Prize for Graduate Teaching presented by the American Accounting Association.
 He is a coauthor (with Spiceland, Sepe, and Thomas) of a leading textbook, Intermediate Accounting.